 I’m from Europe – can I study at FTA?

-- FTA is able to accept students from across the EU, dependent on individual circumstances and documentation.
+- FTA is able to accept students from across the EU onto our modular programmes, dependent on individual circumstances and documentation.
 If you are coming to study in the UK from overseas, it is important to follow the correct immigration procedures; having the right documentation will prevent any problems international students may have gaining entry to the UK, and will ensure FTA can do the required checks on entry requirements for our training courses.
 Please note that all overseas FTA students must have English language competence of Level B1 of the Common European Framework of Reference Languages (CEFR) or Level 4 of the International Civil Aviation Organisation).
 Click here for more information for EU and EEA students.

-Do I need particular subject GCSES?
+Do I need GCSES in particular subjects?

 Do I need A Levels or a degree?

 - You are not required to have A Levels or a degree to study at FTA.
 However, any form of further education, including A Levels and a degree, are a bonus.
-Read up on our full entry requirements
+Read up on our full entry requirements.

 Does my age matter?